Sydney Swans: Dean Cox era: 2025–

 Member Thank You Round was celebrated in Round 23, at the final home game for the season, which ended in a 43-point loss to Geelong.
-The season concluded with a 67-point win over West Coast at Optus Stadium, Cox’s first time coaching against his former club.
+The season concluded with a 67-point win over West Coast at Optus Stadium, Cox's first time coaching against his former club.

-Sydney finished tenth overall, with a 12–11 record, a 5-6 record at home, and a percentage of 97, marking just their fifth finals absence since 2000.
+Sydney finished tenth overall, with a 12–11 record, a 5–6 record at home, and a percentage of 97, marking just their fifth finals absence since 2000.
 Isaac Heeney was selected as an All-Australian for the third time in his career, also winning a second consecutive Bob Skilton Medal.
 Teammate Brodie Grundy made the 44-man All-Australian squad.

 In the offseason, Sydney made several staff changes ahead of the 2026 season.
 Long term head of National Recruitment Manager Kinnear Beatson transitioned to the Swans Academy, replaced by John Giramondo and Chris Keane.
 2021 Premiership winning former Melbourne Coach Simon Goodwin was appointed in a new role called Director of Coaching & Performance.
 Former Swans player and VFL coach Jeremy Laidler returned to the club as an AFL assistant coach, alongside former Gold Coast GM of Football Wayne Campbell, who was appointed head of the Swans Academy.
 Swans 2012 Premiership player Nick Malceski was announced as coach of the VFL team, replacing former Swans teammate Jarrad McVeigh.
 In November 2025, it was announced that inaugural Swans AFLW coach Scott Gowans, resigned from the role after a ninth-place finish.
+He was replaced by Irish-born former player Colin O'Riordan, who played 34 games for the Sydney Swans, before transitioning to a role in coaching.

-During the 2025 AFL Trade Period, Sydney acquired dual Coleman Medalist Charlie Curnow from Carlton in exchange for Oliver Florent and Will Hayward, with Hayward reporting to AFL.com.au that the move "probably could’ve been handled better."
+During the 2025 AFL Trade Period, Sydney acquired dual Coleman Medalist Charlie Curnow from Carlton in exchange for Oliver Florent and Will Hayward, with Hayward reporting to AFL.com.au that the move "probably could've been handled better."
 The Swans also successfully recruited Jai Serong (Hawthorn) and Malcolm Rosas (Gold Coast), both of whom requested trades to Sydney.